-Step 1.
-Complete the Program Entrance Requirements Form.
+- Step 1.
+Complete the Online Admission Application. - Step 2.
+Complete the Radiologic Technology Application.
 You will need electronic copies of your transcripts to attach as proof you fulfill all requirements.
 Applicants who have not completed the program entrance requirements by the application deadline, will not be reviewed.
 Incomplete Applications will not be processed.

-Students who do not fulfill all items outlined in the Program Entrance Requirement Form are encouraged to begin work on these requirements by applying for the Health Studies program using the General Application for admission.
+Students who do not fulfill all items outlined in the Program Entrance Requirements are encouraged to begin work on these requirements by applying for the Health Studies program using the General Application for admission.

-- Step 2.
-Complete the Fall Online Admission Application for Radiologic Technology. - Step 3.
+Step 3.
 Approximately, the top 40 students will be contacted to attend Communication and Experience Assessment session with Radiologic Technology faculty.